Updated: December 2020 after updating two Samsung S5 Qualcomm devices to LineageOS 17.1 or Android 10.

 Note: If you are on Windows, Odin sounds easier to use than Heimdall.
 I didn’t use it, so I do not know if this is true.
-I can say Heimdall does not work as expected on Linux.
+It is also software with unclear origins.
+User beware!

 $ sudo apt-get install heimdall-flash

 Then, check your version.
 Update: As of February 2020, Ubuntu installs v.1.4.2, which works as intended.